 Table 5: UVES fibre transmission.
 The values given here include all losses, focal ratio degradation, optics and coupling.
 For wavelengths redder than 600 nm the transmission is constant.
-Variations of a few tens percents between different fibres have been measured.
+Variations of a few tens percents between different fibres have been measured, see Figure 5, but individual fibres are very stable.